On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Bribery Under Polynomial-Time Rules

+Refer to Figure~\ref{fig-vote-change-sav-wa-hard} for an illustration of the construction of $(C, V)$.
+The reduction is completed by setting $\ell=\frac{\kappa \cdot (\kappa-1)}{2}$ and $k=\kappa$.
+It is clear that $g(I)$ can be constructed in polynomial time.
+Broadly speaking, the instance~$g(I)$ is designed so that all dummy candidates have no possibility of becoming winners.
+Furthermore, we can modify the votes corresponding to edges within a clique of size~$\kappa$ by removing dummy candidates and~$p$, ensuring that the candidates representing the clique achieve strictly higher {\sav} scores than after these modifications.
+The formal proof of the reduction is as follows.

-The reduction clearly can be finished in polynomial time.
-It remains to show the correctness of the reduction.
-It is helpful to first analyze the {\sav} scores of the candidates.
-Observe first that each of the above constructed vote approves $r+2$ candidates.
+Let $E=(C, V)$.
+Before the formal proof, it is helpful to analyze the {\sav} scores of the candidates in the election~$E$.
+Observe that each vote approves exactly $r+2$ candidates.
 As each dummy candidate is approved by exactly one vote, the {\sav} score of each dummy candidate is $\frac{1}{r+2}$.
-The {\sav} score of~$p$ is $\frac{m}{r+2}$.
-For each vertex $u\in U$, the {\sav} score of~$c(u)$ is $\frac{d+t}{r+2}$.
+The {\sav} score of~$p$ is~$\frac{m}{r+2}$, and the {\sav} score of each~$c(u)$ where $u\in U$ is $\frac{d+t}{r+2}$.